Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations

 Therefore, we have a degree-preserving vector space isomorphism

+compatible with Poincar\'e pairings on both sides.
 The left hand side does not have any natural multiplication in the classical sense.
-FJRW theory builds upon the above isomorphism \eqref{eq:statespaceiso} and provides a quantum multiplication which turns the vector space isomorphism into a quantum ring isomorphism.
-This generalization requires some preliminaries involving moduli of curves. \end{exa}
+FJRW theory builds upon the above isomorphism \eqref{eq:statespaceiso} and provides a quantum multiplication which turns the vector space isomorphism into a quantum ring isomorphism. \end{exa}